DaniNedo/daninedo.github.io/_posts/2019-08-03-assemblylanguage.md

 some other files to understand what is happening under the hood.

 ## Running the code
-To begin with let's quickly go through how the code is ran in the microcontroller.
+To begin with let's quickly explain how the code is ran in the microcontroller.

 ### Arquitecture
 The very basic building blocks of a microcontroller or even a computer are the